Stephen Furia on Mount Sinai’s Principles of Success for Direct to Purchaser Relationships

 February 01, 2021

-CPR’s Program Director, Andréa Caballero, chats with Stephen Furia, Senior Vice President, Population Health at Mount Sinai Health System, one of the largest health systems in New York.
+CPR’s Program Director, Andréa Caballero, chats with Stephen Furia, former Senior Vice President, Population Health at Mount Sinai Health System, one of the largest health systems in New York.
 The Population Health division is the business unit within Mount Sinai that works directly with employers and other health care purchasers, providing an array of services including primary care focused near-site health centers, Centers of Excellence arrangements for specialty care, executive health programs, and, more recently, assisting employers in responding to the COVID-19 pandemic.

 Reflecting on the Mount Sinai’s five years of partnering with those who pay for health care, Stephen offers a set of principles that illustrate how the health system has successfully achieved maximum value in its direct to purchaser partnerships.
 Those principles are:

 • Referring to high-value providers for specialty care, when necessary;

 • Encouraging healthy competition among providers in a given market.

 Listen in to hear Stephen’s explanation of what these principles look like in action for Mount Sinai as it delivers a transformed health care experience to its more than 40 purchaser clients.

 For starters, the health system’s primary care offering incorporates navigation and care management services to accompany patients from symptom onset to end of treatment and takes a holistic approach to disease prevention.
 Sound familiar to the models of others like Iora Health and OneMedical?
 That’s not a coincidence, according to Stephen- these best practices have been adopted throughout the country, marking a move away from away from the disaggregated model of multiple niche vendors filling in the gaps and moving to a broader definition of what high-value primary care entails.